GameFoundry/bsf/Documentation/Manuals/User/build.md

 ## CMake project {#build_a_c}
 In your project folder create `CMakeLists.txt`, and fill it out like so:
 ```
+# Minimum version of CMake as required by bsf
+cmake_minimum_required (VERSION 3.9.0)

 # Name of your project
 project (myProject)